arixmkii/qcw/README.md

 #### `Podman`

-Version `4.5.0-dev` with a patch to enable using QEMU machine on Windows hosts.
-This is continuous work trying to upstream the changes, where possible.
-At the end this should come down to a single patch on top on a stable tag.
-Supposed to be a long living patchwork, because needs full support for some features on QEMU side (see QEMU specific patches).
+Version `4.5.0-dev` with 3 patch sets from Podman PRs:
+* implement Unix domain socket for VLAN;
+* implement machine provider selection;
+* enable QEMU provider on Windows platform.

 #### `Podman Desktop`

-Latest version (or stable later than v0.0.6) is a requirement.
+Latest version (or stable later than v0.0.12) is a requirement.
 Should be installed via official setup mechanism.

 #### `QEMU`